dgca/dancortes/blog/2020-07-21-when-does-a-react-element-rerender.md

 ## Index

 - Elements and strict equality
+- Can we rerender assigned elements?
-- What about state changes
+- State changes and forceUpdate
 - Context
-- Cloning

 ## Elements and strict equality